Nunie123/data_engineering_on_gcp_book/ch_08_streaming.md

 ``` bash
 > gcloud pubsub topics create my_topic
 ```
-In Chapter 11 we'll discuss how to manage your Topics in Terraform, along with your other cloud infrastructure.
+In [Chapter 11: Deployment Pipelines with Cloud Build](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_11_deployment_pipelines.md) we'll discuss how to manage your Topics in Terraform, along with your other cloud infrastructure.

 Now that we have our Topic, we're ready to create our Publisher and Subscriber.